Steven Stamkos leads red hot Lightning past Canadiens 3-1

+The Tampa Bay Lightning got to Carey Price in time to pick up another victory.

-Steven Stamkos scored twice, and the NHL-leading Tampa Bay Lightning beat the Montreal Canadiens 3-1 Thursday night for their 10th win in 11 games.
+Steven Stamkos scored twice, and the NHL-leading Lightning beat the Montreal Canadiens 3-1 Thursday night for their 10th win in 11 games.

-Brayden Point got the tiebreaking goal in the third and Andrei Vasilevskiy made 31 saves as Tampa Bay picked up its eighth consecutive victory at home.
+Brayden Point got the tiebreaking goal in the third and Andrei Vasilevskiy made 31 saves as Tampa Bay earned its eighth consecutive victory at home.

+"We stuck with it," said Stamkos, who had seven shots.
+"I thought we got better as the game went on."

-Brendan Gallagher scored and Carey Price stopped 31 shots for Montreal, which has lost seven of 10.
+Brendan Gallagher scored and Price stopped 31 shots for Montreal, which has lost seven of 10.

+"Obviously we're very disappointed with the result but for the most part I thought we played well," Price said.

 Nikita Kucherov negated a potential icing by getting past Canadiens defenceman Karl Alzner and sent a backhand pass from behind the net to Stamkos, who tied it at 1 with 12 seconds left in the second.